On the derived category of 1-motives: The derived category of -motives

 \begin{propose}[ {\cite[3.2.4]{OR}}] The category $\M\otimes\Q$ is of cohomological dimension $\leq 1$, \ie if $\Ext^i (M,M') \neq 0$, for $M, M'\in \M\otimes\Q$, then $i =0$ or $1$. \end{propose}

 Recall a sketch of the proof in \cite{OR}.
-(For a generalisation and a different proof, see Proposition \ref{pC.12.1}.)
 One first checks that $\Ext^1(M,M')\allowbreak=0$ if $M,M'$ are pure of weights $i,i'$ and $i\le i'$.
 This formally reduces the issue to checking that if $M,M',M''$ are pure respectively of weights $0,-1,-2$, then the Yoneda product of two classes $(e_1,e_2)\in \Ext^1(M,M')\times \Ext^1(M',M'')$ is $0$.
 Of course we may assume $e_1$ and $e_2$ integral.
 By a transfer argument, one may further reduce to $k$ algebraically closed.
 Then the point is that $e_1$ and $e_2$ ``glue" into a $1$-motive, so are induced by a 3 step filtration on a complex of length $1$; after that, it is formal to deduce that $e_2\cdot e_1=0$ (\cf \cite[IX, Prop.
 9.3.8 c)]{sga7}).

 \begin{remark} We observe that Proposition \ref{iso1} can be regarded as an algebraic version of a well-known property of $\M (\C)\otimes \Q$.
-Namely, $\M (\C)\otimes \Q$ can be realised as a thick abelian sub-category of $\Q$-mixed Hodge structures, see \cite{D}.
+Namely, $\M (\C)\otimes \Q$ can be realised as a Serre abelian sub-category of $\Q$-mixed Hodge structures, see \cite{D}.
 Since the latter is of cohomological dimension $\le 1$, so is $\M(\C)\otimes\Q$ (use \cite[Ch.
 III, Th.
 9.1]{mcl}). \end{remark}